qwo877/ML-mod-but-in-assembly/README.md

 ### 2 · Multilayer perceptron (1 → 4 → 1)

 Disappointingly, it's clear that my abilities are insufficient to complete a full MLP model; strictly speaking, this is a half-finished product.
+(because scaling up (more layers, matrix-valued inputs) compounds the assembly complexity faster than my current skills can handle.)

 ```
         ┌── ReLU ──┐